graudtv/llvm-mipt/asm/qrisc.md

   <mnemonic> r1, r2, imm          # I-type instruction
 ```

-Label names can be used as immediates.
-Meaning depends on the instruction:
+Label names can be used as immediates in branch and jalr instructions.
+This

-- When used in jump and branch instructions, imm is set to offset in bytes of
+sets immediate to offset in bytes of the label from the current instruction
-  the label from the current instruction devided by 4, so that the jump is
+devided by 4, so that the branch/jump is performed on the instruction under
-  performed on the instruction under the label
+the label
-- When used in arithmetic instructions, imm is set to offset in bytes of the
-  label from the current instruction

 Examples:
 ```